RajdevKapoor/Stay.in/README.md

 # Stay.in

-One Stop solution for all your subleasing problems.
+One Stop solution for all your stay-in-g problems.

 ## Authors